samplchallenges/SAMPL-containers/tutorials/README.md

 14. Save the changes to environment.yml and exit

-### 1.3: Install conda environment (from [Section 1.2](https://github.com/samplchallenges/SAMPL-containers/tree/tutorial/tutorials#12-starting-a-pre-made-docker-container-and-creating-a-conda-environment) into your container
+### 1.3: Install conda environment (from [Section 1.2])(https://github.com/samplchallenges/SAMPL-containers/tree/tutorial/tutorials#12-starting-a-pre-made-docker-container-and-creating-a-conda-environment) into your container

-> In 1.3, we will begin creating a Dockerfile which contains the instructions required to build the base container.
+> We will begin creating a Dockerfile which contains the instructions required to build the base container.
+In 1.3, we will only add the necessary commands for installing the conda environment from Section 1.2 to the Dockerfile.
+We will then test to ensure the build with the conda environment installed succeeds.
 For more information on how to visit a Dockerfile, please see the [official Docker documentation](https://docs.docker.com/get-started/02_our_app/#build-the-apps-container-image).
 1. Create and open a file called "Dockerfile"
-2. Copy the following lines into Dockerfile
+2. Copy the following lines into Dockerfile.
+The following commands contain the instructions to install the conda environment when your container is built.
    ```
    FROM continuumio/miniconda3:4.9.2-alpine
    # tells the container to inherit from a miniconda container

+   WORKDIR /opt/app/
-   WORKDIR /opt/app/   # set the work directory
+   # set the work directory

-   COPY . ./    #  copy all the files and directories into the container
+   COPY . ./
+   #  copy all the files and directories into the container

    RUN conda env update -f environment.yml && \
-       conda clean --all --yes      # install the packages in environment.yml into containers
+       conda clean --all --yes
+   # install the packages in environment.yml into containers

+   ENV PATH="/root/.local/bin:$PATH"
-   ENV PATH="/root/.local/bin:$PATH"      # set the path
+   # set the path
    ```
 3. Save the changes to Dockerfile and exit
 4. Build your container to ensure there are no build issues, so far.